-To support composite evaluations according to AIS 36 the document ETR for composite evaluation [10] was provided and approved.
-This document provides details of this platform evaluation that have to be considered in the course of a composite evaluation on top.
+To support composite evaluations according to AIS 36 the documents ETR for composite evaluation [10] and ETR for composite evaluation Addendum [19] were provided and approved.
+These documents provide details of this platform evaluation that have to be considered in the course of a composite evaluation on top.